saucelabs/sauce-school/codelabs/Drafts/Module4_SeleniumPython.md

 ## 4.01 What You'll Learn
 Duration: 0:03:00

 This module is derived from content in chapters 11-13 of _The Selenium Guidebook Python Edition_ by Dave Haeffner.
-This module guides you through creating a separate test object called `conftest`  ...... where ......, as well as a _Driver Factory_ which creates the `------------ `and `--------` functions used for each instance of a test.
-Users will work through creating a `-------` file to store the environment variables for where (in which environment) your test is run on, and modify the DriverFactory to check & pull environment variables from `-------` Last but not least, add in some features to make your tests results easier to read and debug using the Sauce Labs platform
+This module guides you through creating a separate test object called `conftest` to handle the setup and tear down for each test, as well as a base page, that defines methods used with Selenium command, so the other page objects can use easier-to-read imperative language.
+Users will work through creating a `-config` file to  instantiate variables that set where (in which environment) your test is run on, and learn how to set default and modify that environment when a test suite is run using pytest flags.
+Last but not least, add in some features to make your tests results easier to read and debug using the Sauce Labs platform, such as test names and pass/ fail status.

 ### Objectives